bcoles/ssrf_proxy/README.md

                           appropriate mime type (determined by the file extension of the requested resource.)
        --timeout-ok       Replaces timeout HTTP status code 504 with 200.
-       --ask-password     Prompt for password on authentication failure.
-                          Adds a 'WWW-Authenticate' HTTP header to the response if the response code is 401.

   Client request modification:
        --forward-method   Forward client request method.